 User accounts can be administrator accounts or standard user accounts.
 Accounts with administrator permissions are specified by the word "Administrator" in the Accounts section of the Settings window.
 Administrators have full access to all user accounts.
 They can create and delete user accounts and change the name, password, and account types for other accounts.
 The administrator can also install software and hardware and configure every aspect of the operating system.
 As a rule, every computer must have at least one administrator.
 A user account that isn't an administrator account is considered a standard user account and has limited permissions.
 Generally, a user with standard privileges has access to apps that have already been installed on the computer but cannot install other software without the administrator password.
-Standard users can change their own passwords but can't change the account name or type without the administrator permissions.
+Standard users can change their own passwords but can't change the account name or type without the administrator password.
+In most circumstances, it's best that all accounts have administrator permissions.